pathaksomesh06/MacMate/README.md

 ## 💻 Requirements

-- 🖥️ macOS 13.0 (Ventura) or later
+- 🖥️ macOS 14.0 (Sonoma) or later
 - 🔑 Admin rights for certain features
 - 🌐 Internet connection for updates

 ## 📥 Installation

-1. ⬇️ Download the latest release from the [Releases](https://github.com/yourusername/MacMate/releases) page
+1. ⬇️ Download the latest release from the [Releases](https://github.com/pathaksomesh06/MacMate/releases/tag/v3.0) page
 2. 📁 Move MacMate.app to your Applications folder
 3. 🚀 Launch MacMate
 4. ✅ Grant necessary permissions when prompted